ImGoze/DAT250H20/expass3/dat250-expass3.md

 { "_id" : "Ant O. Knee", "value" : 70 }
 { "_id" : "Busby Bee", "value" : 50 }
 ```
-And we can see that that especially Don Quis is a "Chocolate_lover"
+And we can see who bought chocolate, and how much they spent in total when they did.

 * *Reason about why your implemented Map-reduce operation in Experiment 2 is useful and interpret the collection obtained*